When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Miscellaneous

 Beyond the model-training process, some works explore hybrid optimization for FL resource management.
 One Benders’ decomposition algorithm~\cite{10636852} splits scheduling of workers and continuous learning-rate decisions into subproblems, solved alternately on a quantum annealer and a classical solver.
 At moderate scales, the method reduces runtime by up to 70\% versus purely classical MILP solutions, indicating promise for large-scale FL scheduling.
 A further refinement involves quantum gate customization.
 Entanglement-controlled QFL \cite{10878965} employs specialized universal gates to fine-tune the entanglement entropy in multi-depth QNNs.
 This strategy mitigates the barren-plateau problem by balancing inter-qubit interference.
-Fidelity-based distillation regularizers are added to stabilize training.
 Experiments indicate consistent convergence on non-iid data with minimal gradient vanishing.

 Altogether, these approaches underscore a rapidly maturing QFL ecosystem, increasingly oriented toward privacy-preserving, high-accuracy, and resource-efficient learning in complex distributed environments.